Stock market legend Warren Buffett reveals: This is my favorite stock - Breaking Latest News

 Warren Buffett says Apple is a better company than any of Berkshire Hathaway’s subsidiaries.

-The Berkshire CEO emphasized the immense value Apple’s customers place on their devices.
+The Berkshire CEO stressed the immense value Apple’s customers place on their devices.

 Buffett says Berkshire’s stake in Apple is growing because of the tech giant’s share buyback.